jackyzha0/quartz/content/notes/modelling-behaviour.md

 ## 1.2 Via Interface
 An interface is a class that specifies a set of common behaviour.
 - public methods and constant fields only (no variable fields)
-- effectively an “inheritable” public API (no implementation) ⇒ Catalogue must implement all Search methods
+- effectively an “inheritable�? public API (no implementation) ⇒ Catalogue must implement all Search methods
 - independent of inheritance via specialisation
 - a class can implement multiple interfaces